DreadLabs/dreadlabs.github.io/README.md

-# dreadlabs.de - Hugo-tailwind edition
+# dreadlabs.de

+A personal portfolio / resume website.

 ## Project goals

-* rewrite of dreadlabs.de with a non-Node.js static site generator
+* rewrite with a non-Node.js static site generator
 * use Tailwind CSS instead of Google Material

 ## Requirements